amazing-jay/active_facet/lib/readme.md

 # - implement version switch in routes
 # - performance
 # -- remove indifferent access in config
-# - update this document
+# - update this document and move it into the main readme
 # - kill or upgrade association_cache

 # ?- implement psuedo containers for non AR resources